Hikes

 Safety information

 People undertaking this activity based on the information on this website do so at their own risk.
-Conditions on site may lead to route changes and increased danger from natural hazards.
-We accept no responsibility for the accuracy of the information on this website or for the conditions under which this activity is conducted.
-If in doubt, please contact the destination in advance.
+Conditions on site may lead to route changes and increased risk from natural hazards.
+We assume no responsibility for the accuracy of the information on this website or for the conditions under which this activity is undertaken.
+In case of doubt, please contact the destination in advance.

 For all hikes:

-• Use only marked hiking trails and observe all signs and instructions—for your own safety, to protect grazing animals, and to avoid disturbing wildlife.
+• Use only marked hiking trails and observe all signs and instructions—for your own safety, to protect grazing animals, and not to disturb the peace of wildlife.

 • Close gates after passing through.